 4. Students will remain current on advanced concepts in solar photovoltaic installation, troubleshooting, net metering laws, local codes, and National Electrical Code (NEC) PV requirements.
 Successful participants will be qualified to take the North America Board of Certified Energy Practitioners (NABCEP) Photovoltaic Installer Entry Level exam.

-COURSES OFFERED IN THE SOLAR TECHNOLOGY PROGRAM are described on Earth Science Department Chair Vicki Drake's website: http://homepage.smc.edu/drake_vicki or can be found in the course catalog
+COURSES OFFERED IN THE SUSTAINABLE TECHNOLOGIES PROGRAM are described on Earth Science Department Chair Vicki Drake's website: http://homepage.smc.edu/drake_vicki or can be found in the course catalog

 Photovoltaic Systems 1: Introduction to Solar Energy Systems